Tags

 Yet somehow she became successful enough at it to score a huge hit with I’ll Drown In My Tears when she hooked up with pianist Sonny Thompson her first time out, then followed it up with another Top Ten entry a few months later.

-But while that might explain its comparatively poor commercial showing, it shouldn’t affect the record itself, which was written by King Records producer Henry Glover who also penned her other hits including the immortal debut.
+But while that change in accreditation might seem like a hindrance waiting to happen when it came to its commercial showing, that wasn’t the case, as this scored on regional charts across the country.
+Maybe that shouldn’t be such a surprise considering it was written by King Records producer Henry Glover who also penned her other hits including the immortal debut.

 Like that first song, Let Me Be Your Love is a slower rumination on longing, only this time rather than be in the throes of despair after being dumped, Reed is back on the horse so to speak, trying to find a new guy who will overlook her persistent vocal whine and love her for who she is.